-Patient and Public Involvement (PPI) is a priority for Croydon Clinical Commissioning Group.
+Patient and Public Involvement (PPI) is a priority for the CCG.
 It is enshrined in the NHS constitution.

 A Handbook to the NHS constitution is also available, here.
 The Handbook provides an explanation of each right and pledge in the NHS Constitution and